How architects rebuilt post-war Japan

 Tokyo was slowly rebuilt under enormous pressures of population density and a struggling economy.
 It set a precedent for imagination in the city, which has endured ever since.

-In 1966, Takamitsu Azuma built a tower house in the city on a triangular 20 square meter plot, with staircases acting as boundaries between the rooms instead of doors.
+In 1966, Takamitsu Azuma built a tower house in the city on a triangular 20-square-meter plot, with staircases acting as boundaries between the rooms instead of doors.
 Toyo Ito built a residence in 1984 using wooden window frames from previous projects and, in 2011, Sou Fujimoto designed a house encased in glass with no internal walls.

 "In Tokyo, you don't have the rule that houses have to look the same.
 There's no aesthetic regulation," explains Ostende.
 "Architects are free to invent the forms and shapes that they want to build."